-Office Hours will begin at 6:50pm MW outside the classroom for EE4328.
+Office Hours will begin at 6:50pm MW outside 108NH or in 148NH.
 E-mail is the quickest method of contacting me on non-class days.

 Textbook:

 Extensive references, datasheets, application notes, and class notes will be provided on the course web site at http://omega.uta.edu/~jlosh/.